 Why We Love Quail and Grouse

-These birds are exceptional at cleaning up spilled seed beneath bird feeders, providing a valuable service to backyard birders.
+These birds are exceptional at cleaning up spilled seed beneath bird feeders, providing a valuable service to birders.
 They are also relatively quiet and amiable birds, getting along well with other birds at the feeders rather than displaying intense aggression or territorial tendencies, and while a large covey may be overwhelming, they are rarely considered bully birds.

-How to Attract Quail, Grouse, Partridges and Pheasants
+How to Attract Quail, Grouse, Partridges, and Pheasants

 - Water: Grouse and quail prefer low, secluded ground bird baths with shallow basins for quick drinks or, rarely, baths.
 They often feel too exposed to take advantage of pedestal or elevated baths, but adding a dripper to a ground bath will attract their attention and let them know about the water source.
 Positioning the bath near a dense shrub can add extra security for nervous birds.

-- Shelter: These birds will feel safest in backyards with abundant, dense shrubs and thicket-like patches where they can easily retreat.
+- Shelter: These birds feel safest in yards with abundant, dense shrubs and thicket-like patches where they can easily retreat.
 Coniferous or evergreen plants are best for year-round shelter, and quail may also sample berries, particularly in winter.
 Leaving space open underneath a deck can also provide a quick shelter, as can a brush pile.
 Ideally, sheltered spaces should create easy corridors through the yard so the birds can move from place to place without feeling exposed.

 - Nesting Sites: These birds typically nest on the ground in sheltered, concealed areas.
 Low shrubbery should be left unpruned during the nesting season to provide additional cover, and if a nest is found, it should be left alone until the eggs have hatched.
 Leaving leaf litter and other nesting material readily available can encourage quail to take up residence.